grafana/tempo/docs/sources/tempo/operations/tempo_cli.md

 ```

 ## Analyse blocks

 Analyses all blocks in a given time range and outputs a summary of the blocks' generic attributes.
-It's of particular use when trying to determine candidates for dedicated attribute columns in vParquet3.
+It's of particular use when trying to determine candidates for dedicated attribute columns in vParquet3 and vParquet4.

 Arguments:
 - `tenant-id` The tenant ID.
 Use `single-tenant` for single-tenant setups.